evanx/redishub-legacy/README.md

 - Manage access to keyspaces
 - Group/classify keyspaces for access control purposes.
 - Web admin console to inspect and manage keys.
-- Disk-based keyspaces for archival.
+- Use disk-based keyspaces for archival.
 - Manage auto-archival of keys.
-- Provide a durable transaction log facilicity with playback for recovery
+- Enable a durable transaction log facilicity with playback for recovery
+- Deploy special "workers" to `cloud.redishub.com`

 ### Status